Jeanfabra/word_cloud_CO_presidents_candidates/README.md

 # word_cloud_CO_presidents_candidates
 A simple word cloud showing the typical speech of the presidential candidates in Colombia 2022.
+The worcloud doesn't have any titles because I want it to speak for itself.

 I followed the code from a Platzi Teacher (Luis Novelo) in the Business Intelligence Course.
 The websites URL are randomized from different sources.